-Button Function Connection Properties: Manages streaming video performance over your connection to the target server.
-The settings are stored persistently for the accessed port.
-Towns.
-Show information like FPS and video resolution.
+Button Function Connection Properties: g66 g Manages streaming video performance over your connection to the target server.
+The state of the s Show information like FPS and video resolution.
 The factory default settings are ideal for most connections so it is not recommended to change the settings unless required.
 Keyboard: Shows a list of available hot key macros and sends the selected macro to the target server.
-Mouse: Ò Switches between single mouse and various dual mouse modes, or synchronizes two mouse pointers onscreen.
-300 Video Settings: Adjusts video sensing and color calibration settings.
+Mouse: ۵ Switches between single mouse and various dual mouse modes, or synchronizes two mouse pointers onscreen.
+1 Video Settings: 3.
+Adjusts video sensing and color calibration settings.

-Button Function • Connect Audio, Mass Storage and SmartCard Devices: Connects or disconnects a virtual media drive or a smart card reader from the target server, if the target supports virtual media.
+Button Function • Connect Audio, Mass Storage and SmartCard Devices: Connects or disconnects a virtual media drive or a SmartCard reader from the target server, if the target supports virtual media.
 For example, you can mount a CD-ROM or USB flash drive onto the target server.
 In addition, you can configure the audio connection to the target server.
 Power Operations: Turns on, off or power cycles the target server, if a PDU is connected.
 5 + External Device Settings: Access the settings for operating an external device View: Shows several display options, such as Scale Video and Full-Screen Mode.